Article 11.1 - Zoning Administration

 a) The addition, repair, or replacement of load bearing structures.

-b) An addition or change in the design of plumbing.
+b) The installation, extension, or general repair of any plumbing system or an addition or change in the design of plumbing.

 c) The addition, replacement, or change in the design of heating, air conditioning, or electrical wiring, devices, appliances, or equipment.